Research

 Counting the casualties in Ukraine – an interview with the UN Monitoring Mission

-Why is the United Nations figure for the number of civilians killed in Ukraine so much lower than other estimates?
-Uladzimir Shcherbau, head of the UN civilian casualty monitoring team in the country,
+Why is the UN figure for the number of civilians killed in Ukraine so much lower than other estimates?
+An interview with Uladzimir Shcherbau head of the UN civilian casualty monitoring unit in Ukraine

 7 Apr, 2022